garish09-lang/Inventory-Risk-Dashboard/README.md

 The analysis is built on the following analytical tables:

 fct_inventory
-Inventory item-level data including receipt date, aging, and sold status
+Inventory item-level data, including receipt date, aging, and sold status

 fct_sales
 Transactional sales data used to compute revenue and sell-through